 The photos show the RICH II gas enclosure and tests for the future LHCb Upgrade II calorimeter.

-Read more in the enhancement TDR.
+Read more in the CERN news and enhancement TDR.